 Technology has played an increasing role in connecting us for the past two decades.
 Sharing photos from far-flung vacations on Instagram and FaceTiming with family who live far away are staples of everyday life.
-And for a growing number of doctors, harnessing technology, such as high- definition video and high-speed internet, to treat patients from remote locations has become standard practice.
+And for a growing number of doctors, harnessing technology such as high-definition video and high-speed internet, has enabled them to reach patients far and wide

 This approach to health care is called telemedicine.
 Proponents see tele medicine as a way to radically expand access to high-quality health care.